-11 The Prime Minister also announced that magazine size would be restricted to five rounds in long guns.
-Justin Trudeau, "Further strengthening our gun control laws," (May 30, 2022), https://pm.gc.ca/en/news/news-releases/2022/05/30/further-strengthening-our-gun-control-laws; Amanda Coletta, "Canada vows to 'freeze' handgun sales, buy back assault-style weapons," The Washington Post (May 30, 2022) ("[T]he government banned 1,500 makes and models of "military-style assault weapons" in 2020, after a gunman posing as a police officer charged across rural Nova Scotia, killing 22 people, including a Royal Canadian Mounted Police officer, in the country's deadliest mass shooting.").
+&lt;sup>16 The Prime Minister also announced that magazine size would be restricted to five rounds in long guns.
+Justin Trudeau, "Further strengthening our gun control laws," (May 30, 2022), https://pm.gc.ca/en/news/news-releases/2022/05/30/further-strengthening-our-gun-control-laws; Amanda Coletta, "Canada vows to 'freeze' handgun sales, buy back assault-style weapons," The Washington Post (May 30, 2022)("[T]he government banned 1,500 makes and models of "military-style assault weapons" in 2020, after a gunman posing as a police officer charged across rural Nova Scotia, killing 22 people, including a Royal Canadian Mounted Police which doubled from 16 percent in 2010 to 34 percent in 2021 (over 40 percent of Republicans and independents and 23 percent of Democrats agreed).